 The OIST Graduate School may offer a Gap Program to full-time incoming PhD students (who have formally accepted OIST offer of enrollment) prior to enrollment in the PhD program.
-Eligible students will require greater proficiency in English in a laboratory setting, or those who require preliminary experience in a laboratory environment.
+Eligible students are those who require a greater proficiency in English in a laboratory setting, or those who require preliminary experience in a laboratory environment.